shoebpatel/Antarctica_Code_Test/README.md

  - serves the static routes index.html & login.html which does not requires authorization for access

-Process:
+Process Design Used:
-- used vanilla JavaScript for rendering & Bootstrap for UI creation
+- vanilla JavaScript for rendering & Bootstrap for UI creation

-- used atlas mongoDB online NoSQL database cluster for storing the data
+- atlas mongoDB online NoSQL database cluster for storing the data

-- created 2 collections(users & employees) with references of ObjectId in both collection
+- created 2 collections(users & employees) with references of ObjectId in both collection for joins

-- used mongoose ODM for connection & manipulation of documents
+- mongoose ODM for connection & manipulation of documents

-- have used mongoDB transaction So, in case something goes bad then the transaction will rollback this ensures ACID (Implemented while creating the user).
+- mongoDB transactions, if in case something goes bad then the transaction will rollback this will ensure ACID (Implemented while creating the user)

-- used Joi validator to validate incoming data
+- Joi validator to validate incoming data

-- used JWT(JSON web token) for Authorization on private routes
+- JWT(JSON web token) for Authorization on private routes
   - once the user logged-in the token is generated at backend and saved on user's browser(local storage) & on every subsequent request this token is send back to the server & verified.
     If the token is not valid or tempered the user will rerouted back to the login page (Implemented Authorization middleware in express).

 - deployed on heroku, with auto deploy web hook on push from github to heroku